 The landlord should hire competent, experienced executive directors and supervise their performance, and hold them accountable.

 A competent executive director who has the backing of the housing authority can stop or prevent bullying.
 For example, they can refuse to accept verbal complaints which are often just malicious gossip, and insist on a written, signed complaint.
 They can carefully investigate the complaint and have a serious talk with the alleged bully, and explain that bullying is not tolerated, and that such behavior can lead to eviction proceedings.
 Open and constructive two-way communication between management and all tenants can be an additional way to bully-proof a community.
+Building trust among all parties is an essential step.

 Bullying and health issues

 The fact of a person's mental or other disability does not relieve them of the need to comply with the terms of the lease, and it does not relieve them of the need to respect others.
 And the other members of the community do not have the right to try and get rid of someone who has a disability, they need to learn to be respectful and tolerant.
+A person with a disability should have access to the services and facilities they require to live in an independent setting.
+Marsha Frankl and other experts have outlined the importance of services for persons with mental health issues.

 Management should provide: